Sunday, June 18, 2023

 “I have a bigger stomachache than I did before the second apple,” Olivia said, as she yawned to herself.

 “Wow!”
 Olivia said with amazement.
 She gazed at herself in the mirror.
 With bulging muscles, she stood taller in stature and stronger in form than ever before in her entire life.
 “I must have superpowers from the apples!” she called to her family.
-Then, she ran into the driveway and lifted the family car into the air.
+Then, she stomped into the driveway and lifted the family car into the air.

 “I’m stronger than a quarterback!”
 Nathan declared, as he threw the football to the end of the neighborhood street.

-Through the front window, Olivia watched her mother and father rearrange the dining room furniture in minutes.
 “We decided to try a new look,” Olivia’s mother explained as her children walked through the front door.
-Nathan accidentally slammed the door and broke its frame because of his superstrength.

 “Be careful,” her father scolded.
 He glanced at the damage.
 “I’ll fix the cracks later.”